mirochaj/ares/doc/index.rst

 The Accelerated Reionization Era Simulations (*ares*) code was designed to rapidly generate models for the global 21-cm signal.
-It can also be used as a 1-D radiative transfer code, stand-alone non-equilibrium chemistry solver, or global radiation background calculator.
+It can also be used as a 1-D radiative transfer code, stand-alone non-equilibrium chemistry solver, or meta-galactic radiation background calculator.

 A few papers on how it works:

 - 1-D radiative transfer: `Mirocha et al. (2012) <http://adsabs.harvard.edu/abs/2012ApJ...756...94M>`_.
-- Uniform backgrounds \& global 21-cm signal: `Mirocha (2014) <http://adsabs.harvard.edu/abs/2014arXiv1406.4120M>`_.
+- Meta-galactic backgrounds \& global 21-cm signal: `Mirocha (2014) <http://adsabs.harvard.edu/abs/2014arXiv1406.4120M>`_.

 Quick-Start
 -----------